Reach, views, clicks, likes, shares, comments, influencer scores.

 - Identification with brand values – Do your customers understand what you are hoping to communicate?
 Are you really hitting your marks and resonating how you’d expected?

 - Sentiment – How positive or negative consumers feel about your brand?
 Remember, yours’s is not the only voice the customer hears, how do they feel about your competitors?

 - Recommendation – Would your customers recommend your brand?
 How do you compare over someone else’s and how is that changing based on your activity?

 - Value and Quality– Does your customer believe your brand represents the quality and value for money you would expect?
 Is your spend on marketing improving this figure over the short run of a single campaign and longer-term through your strategy?

 - Purchase consideration and Intent – Will all that hard work and investment drive a customer to look at or buy your brand?
 When tracked over time, these two factors are by far and away the two most impactful measures of marketing ROI you can have.

-Remember, it is not all about you!
 What if you could not only understand these impactful metrics for competitors and maybe relevant brands from outside of your core category too?